AlexMercedCoder/tutorialblog/content/blog/2020/AgilityCMSBlog/index.md

 ## What is a Headless CMS

 A Headless CMS is a hot trend in web development.
-It provides a ready-to-go way to manage your data with a visual dashboard like traditional CMS (WordPress, Drupal) but allows you to pull the data via an API so you can use the frontend technologies of your choice.
+It provides a ready-to-go way to manage your data with a visual dashboard like traditional CMSs (WordPress, Drupal) but allows you to pull the data via an API so you can use the frontend technologies of your choice.
 Headless CMS's are a powerful and popular combo with a Static Site Generator but can be used in most web applications.

 To see a list of all Headless CMS solutions and Static Site Generators checkout the directories at JAMStack.org.